connexcs/docs/docs/customer/package.md

 <img src= "/customer/img/free1.png">

-5.Navigate to Management :material-menu-right: Customer :material-menu-right: Customer[Name] :material-menu-right: Packages :material-menu-right: Click on blue `+` icon.
+#### Assign Free Minutes Package

-6.Select the Package created for allocating free minutes.
+1. Navigate to Management :material-menu-right: Customer :material-menu-right: Customer[Name] :material-menu-right: Packages :material-menu-right: Click on blue `+` icon..Select the Package created for allocating free minutes.

-7.Fill out the mandatory fields.
+2. Fill out the mandatory fields.

-8.Allot the number of free minutes to your customers.
+3. Allot the number of free minutes to your customers

-9.**Free Minutes** and **Destination** are displayed in the Package Details.
+4. **Free Minutes** and **Destination** are displayed in the Package Details.

-10.Click on `Save`.
+5. Click on `Save`.

 <img src= "/customer/img/free2.png">